kubevault/kubevault/docs/reference/operator/vault-operator_run.md

       --cluster-name string                                     Name of cluster used in a multi-cluster setup --contention-profiling                                    Enable block profiling, if profiling is enabled --debug-socket-path string                                Use an unprotected (no authn/authz) unix-domain socket for profiling with the given path
+      --disable-http2-serving                                   If true, HTTP2 serving will be disabled [default=false]
       --egress-selector-config-file string                      File with apiserver egress selector configuration.
       --enable-mutating-webhook                                 If true, enables mutating webhooks for KubeDB CRDs. (default true)
       --enable-priority-and-fairness                            If true, replace the max-in-flight handler with an enhanced one that queues and dispatches with priority and fairness